s1dewalker/Futures-trading/README.md

 *Analyzing different setups and contracts | Net PnL, Participation and Lot sizing <br/>
 Wins vs Losses | Viewing wins & losses objectively* <br/>

 *Separating wins and losses helped check the nature of trading strategies objectively.
-This helped to be defensive on losing (or, not so profitable) strategies and push on the better ones.*
+This helped to be defensive on losing (or, not so profitable) strategies and push on the better ones, improving consistency.*
 <br/>

 *Consistency is not just about making profitable trades every single time.
 It is about growing a discipline approach to trading that generates reliable results over a long period of time.* <br/>